 You will be able to reset your FTP account password later.
 Resetting the S3 secret is not possible.

-The new account appears in the sidebar:
+When added, the new account appears in the sidebar list:

-The sidebar with accounts for accessing recordings
+The sidebar with added account for accessing recordings

 To remove an account, click the delete icon.
-This action is irreversible!

-Connecting Using the S3 Browser
+Connecting via S3 Browser

 NOTE